Abesuden/Code-Assassin/languageModules/Golang/Golang.md

 	var varName int

 **varc**
-	// runes are the default data type used in Go.
+	// rune is the default data type used for characters in Go.
 	// runes are ints that are encoded in UTF-8 format var varName rune